 Opportunities to become a certified What LIES Between Us instructor

-Our first course offers you an analytical framework for examining race and racism in the United States.
+Our 'starter' course offers you an analytical framework for examining race and racism in the United States.
 You will be equipped with a historical, political and social context for understanding race/ism and how it is sustained.

 ART - Anti Race/ism Talks

 Artist and mom, Tiffany Trudewind hosts a series of talks with friends about how anti-race/ism education informs everyday practices and experiences.

 Raising Antiracist Kids - An age by age guide for parents of white children